nicolemunoz99/bikebikebike/README.md

 retire a component for consumable parts, such as chains, or indicate that the part has been serviced, as in the case of freehubs, shocks or batteries.

-NB This app's name, BikeBikeBike, is in flux :)
+NB The app's name, BikeBikeBike, is in flux :)

 <br><br>
 ## Built With